chefsplate/laravel-doctrine-odm/README.md

 If you are using our [Laravel API Response Formatter](https://github.com/chefsplate/laravel-api-response-formatter) (highly recommended with this package), you can leverage the built-in response format support, which allows you to customize which fields you want returned to the front-end from your APIs.

-There are two simple steps you can do to make use of response formats in your code.
+There are two simple steps you'll need to follow to make use of response formats in your code.

 ## Step One: Define your response formats